anywhichway/nano-memoize/README.md

 The speed tests are below.

 `fast-memoize` is only the fastest in one case, single argument functions taking an object.
 However, in the case of a single primitve argument `nano-memoize` is 240% faster.
 In all other cases, `fast-memoize` is the slowest of all memoizers tested.
+We have submitted a [pull request](https://github.com/caiogondim/fast-memoize.js/pull/65) that doubles the speed of fast-memoize for single primitive argument functions, but nano-memoize is still faster.
+When fast-memoize is updated, these benchmarks will also get updated.

 `micro-memoize` is faster than `fast-memoize` except for single argument functions.